 EVPP 572: Tools and Techniques for International Development will provide students with the opportunity to gain a systematic and comprehensive understanding of key concepts and skills essential to effective project management in international development.
-By examining the project cycle using examples, students will learn techniques and tools used in formulating and managing projects and programs for desired impact.
-The readings, group exercises and case discussions seek to provide students with a hands-on, practical understanding and appreciation of the different skill sets, methodological tools and strategies.
+By examining the project cycle using examples, students will learn techniques and tools used in formulating and managing projects and programs for the desired impact.
+The readings, group exercises, and case discussions seek to provide students with a hands-on, practical understanding and appreciation of the different skill sets, methodological tools, and strategies.
 By the course end, students will be familiar with aid and development project work, language and terminology used, important project management tools and techniques, implementation practices, and strategies to address potential conflicts and obstacles.
 More importantly, students will have developed skills - strategic design, needs assessment, implementation, concept note and proposal writing for fundraising, budgeting, monitoring and evaluation, networking, and others - that practitioners need to be effective in a range of professional contexts and specifically in international development.
-The skill set learned in this course is oriented towards a 'how-to: do/functional' approach that can be applied to projects on environment, poverty reduction, green growth, health, climate change adaptation and mitigation, social development and more.
+The skill set learned in this course is oriented towards a 'how-to: do/functional' approach that can be applied to projects on the environment, poverty reduction, green growth, health, climate change adaptation and mitigation, social development and more.
+EVPP 572 will require graduate-level assignments and students will be graded using the graduate scale.